matthewhadley/homeassistant-dropback/dropback/DOCS.md

 `sensor.dropback_last` showing the last file sync'd.

 Note that these sensor values are unable to persist if Home Assistant is restarted and will become `unknown` (see https://github.com/matthewhadley/homeassistant-dropback/pull/10#issuecomment-1739581649).
 They will be re-created when Dropback is restarted or performs a sync operation.

-So a potential solution to "persist" these sensors is to have an automation that restarts the dropback addon when Home Assistant restarts.
+There are two potential soltions to this:
+- an automation to initialize the sensors on Home Assistant restarts (by restarting the Add-On)

 ```
 alias: Initialize Dropback Sensors